narlanmatos/narlanmatos.github.io/anthologies-translated.md

 ---

-*The following are anthologies contain selected works of Narlan Matos and sometimes other poets.*
+*The following anthologies contain selected works of Narlan Matos, sometimes alongside those of other poets.*

 {% assign books = site.data.publications
   | where: "type", "translated_anthology"